-Former Miss SA Tamaryn Green celebrates bridal shower safari style
+Former Miss SA Tamaryn Green celebrates bridal shower safari-style

-Former Miss SA, Tamaryn Green celebrated her bachelorette in safari style with her friends and her bridal squad.
+Former Miss SA Tamaryn Green celebrated her bachelorette in safari style with friends and her bridal squad.

-The doctor, who won the Miss SA beauty pageant in 2018, is engaged to businessman Ze Nxumalo and they celebrated their traditional umembeso ceremony last year.
+The doctor, who won the Miss SA beauty pageant in 2018, is engaged to businessman Ze Nxumalo.
+The lovebirds celebrated their umembeso (gift-giving ceremony that forms part of the traditional Zulu wedding process) in 2021.

-The businessman proposed for her hand in marriage in April 2021.
+Nxumalo had proposed to ask for her hand in marriage in April 2021.

-Natasha Joubert, the second runner-up in Miss South Africa 2020 was also amongst those who attended the beauty queens party.
+Natasha Joubert, the second runner-up in the Miss South Africa 2020, was also among those who attended the beauty queen’s party.

 Also Read: Look: Inside former Miss SA Tamaryn Green and Ze Nxumalo’s umembeso